jergra/info-feed-react-firebase-sass/readmeNewDeploy.txt

 deploy using Github Actions:

-add 'CI=false' to build script in package.json we need .env on github, so make sure .gitignore is not stopping it
+add 'CI=false' to the build script in package.json, if it is not already there

 Go to github, staying on the same computer